 There are a few ways to get your old ACT scores depending on when you took the test.

-If You Tested in Spring 2008 or Later
+If You Tested in September 2011 or Later

-ACT scores are available online from spring 2008 to the present.
+ACT scores are available online from September 2011 to the present.
+(Note that Writing scores are only available if you took the Writing section in September 2016 or later.)
 To view your scores online, you must have an ACT account.
 If you registered online when you originally took the test, you already have an account and can simply log in to access your scores.

 If you don't have an online account, you can create one.
 However, you'll need to know your ACT ID number in order to access your scores.
 You can find your ACT ID number on your admission ticket and official ACT score report, which was sent to the high school and colleges you requested.
 It's an eight-digit number that begins with a dash.